-All summer long, I have been reaping the benefits of someone else’s labor, and loving every minute of it.
+All summer long, I have been reaping the benefits of someone else’s labor, and loving every minute of it, especially with recipes like this one.

 And yes, it’s true, the Farmers were given our hard earned legal tender/green stuff, in exchange for it, so it was probably a fair trade.